nonzzz/vite-plugin-cdn/docs/Q&A.md

 > How to use it with React?

 - Usually most of libraries will provide jsdelivr or unpkg filed but if isn't.
 You should set `relativeModule` for it.

+> Why i can't find any module?

+- If you‘re a pnpm user you need to explicitly install the peer dependencies